In Chile, we are pioneering hybrid models that combine large-scale solar generation with high-capacity, long-duration energy storage.

 Victor Jara energization of Substation and start of commissioning and tests.

-Victor Jara Start of commercial operation
+Start of commercial operation of Victor Jara power plant.

 Shared value